tel 416-520-1972 or 613-219-2022

 Bruce is no stranger to issues affecting Canada’s most vulnerable citizens.
 In 1990 he was the first Returning Officer in Canada to enumerate homeless voters.
 In 1995 as a volunteer he helped establish an Out-of-the-Cold program in downtown Toronto.
 He was a community outreach consultant on the redevelopment of Liberty House as supportive housing at 793 Gerrard Street East.
 Since then he has been involved in the launching of several affordable housing projects, respite sites, municipal shelters and consumption treatment centres.
 In 2021-2021 Bruce managed the City of Kingston's encampment working group, helping to manage challenging issues facing unhoused individuals and the community.

-Bruce has worked with young offenders, Somali-Canadian women focused on youth violence, and from 2000 to 2010 Bruce was a trustee on the Toronto District School Board -- at that time a $2.5-billion organization.
-He has sat on the board of a regional theatre and chaired a local BIA.
+Bruce has worked with young offenders, Somali-Canadian women focused on youth violence, organizations serving asylum-seekers, and from 2000 to 2010 Bruce was a trustee on the Toronto District School Board -- at that time a $2.5-billion organization.
+He has sat on the board of a regional theatre and a local BIA and now sits on the board of the South Etobicoke Community Land Trust.
 In 2012 Bruce received the Queen’s Diamond Jubilee Medal for his community service.

 In addition to his work on social justice issues and housing, Bruce has also owned and operated a B & B (2008-2016), founded a small craft brewery (2011-2018) and owned and operated a 100-seat bar (2016-2020).